 - Inlet Cleaning Program: This program involves cleaning the inlets grates and distributing stormwater awareness fliers.

-- Inlet Marking Program: This program involves gluing “No Dumping” stickers on storm drain inlets, cleaning the inlets grates and distributing stormwater awareness fliers.
-Inlet Marketing Program Outline (The City has included a map showing where Inlet Marking and Cleaning programs are needed and a stormwater awareness flier template.
-These materials will be provided by the Stormwater Division.)
+- Inlet Marking Program: This program involves painting “No Dumping” on storm drain inlets, cleaning the inlets grates and distributing stormwater awareness fliers.
+Inlet Marketing Program Outline (The Stormwater Division will include a map showing where Inlet Marking and Cleaning programs are needed and a stormwater awareness flier template.)

 - River and Creek Program: This program mainly involves picking up trash and debris from creeks and rivers.
 The Stormwater Division will provide disposal of collected material.
 The City encourages other improvements to our creeks and rivers but funding or materials for project more than just clean up may not be available.
 See the Riverton City Creek Map link